-The project was initiated and funded by the children of George & Jessie Rice.
-The structure differs from George Rice's original shop, but reflects the sort of rural blacksmith shop that had a "shoeing floor" and enough space for blacksmithing, farrier and early mechanical work.
+The project was initiated and funded by the children of George and Jessie Rice.
+The structure differs from Rice's original shop, but replicates a rural blacksmith shop with a "shoeing floor" and enough space for blacksmithing, farrier and early mechanical work.

 The Massie Blacksmith Shop

 An account based on an interview with George's son, Gilbert Rice of Owen Sound and written by his granddaughter, Sharon Burnside:

 Massie blacksmith George Rice learned his trade from his father, William Edward Rice (1858-1914), who had a blacksmith shop in Toronto.
 In 1885 he sold the shop and decided to work in lumber camps.
 Conditions in the camps were difficult and equipment was always breaking.
 Every lumber camp needed a blacksmith to fix tools, wagons, chains, and to shoe horses.
 So, with a wagon, his tools, a horse and his growing family, William moved from camp to camp.